aws-samples/pace-genai-demos/README.md

 - [Jin Tan Ruan - AWSI PACE Prototyping Developer](https://www.linkedin.com/in/ztanruan)
 - [Aravind Kodandaramaiah - AWSI PACE Senior Prototyping Developer](https://www.linkedin.com/in/aravindkoda)

+## Troubleshoot

+- **Unzipped size must be smaller than 262144000 bytes (Service: AWSLambdaInternal; Status Code: 400 **

+- Delete the Existing Lambda Layer Folder: Begin by removing the lambda_langchain_layer folder from your project.
+This action ensures that any corrupted or oversized files are cleared.
+- Recreate the Layer: After deletion, recreate the lambda layer using the deploy.sh command.
+This process should generate a fresh, size-compliant layer with the necessary components.
+- Clean Docker Resources: It's also crucial to ensure that no residual Docker images or containers are occupying unnecessary space.
+Clean all running Docker images and containers to free up space and avoid any potential conflicts.

+  ## Reporting Bugs/Feature Requests

+We welcome you to use the GitHub issue tracker to report bugs or suggest features.

+When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
+Please try to include as much information as you can.
+Details like these are incredibly useful:

+- A reproducible test case or series of steps
+- The version of our code being used
+- Any modifications you've made relevant to the bug
+- Anything unusual about your environment or deployment

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.